smeehan12/standalone-recast-tutorial/_episodes/02-docker-intro.md

 > ## Pulling Python
 >
-> Pull the image for Python 3.7 (image name is python, tag is 3.7) and then list all the docker images currently present on your computer.
+> Pull the image for Python 3.7 (image name is python, tag is 3.7) and then list all the python docker images currently present on your computer.
 >
 > > ## Solution
 > >
 > > ~~~bash
 > > docker pull python:3.7
-> > docker images
+> > docker images python
 > > ~~~
 > >
 > > ~~~
 > > REPOSITORY                        TAG                 IMAGE ID            CREATED             SIZE
 > > python                            3.7                 e440e2151380        23 hours ago        918MB
-> > matthewfeickert/intro-to-docker   latest              cf6508749ee0        3 months ago        1.49GB
 > > ~~~
 > > {: .output}
 > {: .solution}